CTurt/3DSController/README.md

 Copy the executable with the extension that applies to your loader: `3DSController.3dsx` and `3DSController.smdh` for Ninjhax, `3DSController.3ds` for flashcards, or `3DSController.cia` for CFWs, into your 3DS's SD card or flashcard's micro SD card.

-Create file called `3DSController.ini` on the root of your 3DS's SD card containing the local IP address of your PC with nothing else, no new lines, etc, for example `192.168.0.4`.
+Create a file called `3DSController.ini` on the root of your 3DS's SD card containing the local IP address of your PC with nothing else, no new lines, etc, for example `192.168.0.4`.
 Refer [here](http://www.helpfulpctools.com/HowToCheckYourLocalIP.php) if you are unsure of how to find your local IP address.

 Run `3DSController.exe` on your computer.
 If you are prompted, make sure to allow it through your firewall.